 The tell-tale signs of public spending gone wrong are easy to spot: for example, an airport that is many years behind schedule and billions of euros over budget, or a highway that leads to nowhere.
 In many cases, corruption is at the root of the problem.
 What has hitherto been more challenging has been the question of to how to shine a light on this problem and engage civil society in order to help curb it.
-Together with five other European partners, the European Research Centre for Anti-corruption and State-Building (ERCAS) at the Hertie School of Governance is a research partner in the funded research project DIGIWHIST which aims to do just that.
+Together with five other European partners, the European Research Centre for Anti-corruption and State-Building (ERCAS) at the Hertie School is a research partner in the funded research project DIGIWHIST which aims to do just that.

 The central objective of DIGIWHIST is to improve trust in governments and efficiency in public spending across Europe by empowering civil society, investigative journalists, and civil servants with the information and tools they need to increase transparency in public spending and thus accountability of public officials in all EU nations and in some neighbouring countries.
 Specifically, the project aims to create several interactive products:

 - National procurement portals and mobile apps which allow users to do four key things: 1) download the database and documentation, 2) access user-friendly interactive analytic tools, 3) contribute to data and 4) make anonymous whistleblower reports and freedom-of-information requests

 - A European transparency legislation observatory (similar to the national procurement portals) which allows users to access and understand existing legal frameworks related to public procurement

 - User-friendly risk assessment software for public authorities based on the indicators developed by DIGIWHIST, to assess corruption risks in their public procurement procedures